lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 We have written two different types of tests.
 The first is a UI test - that's the one where we make an assertions against the `classes()`.
 The second is for the validator.
 It tests business logic.

-To make this more clear, imagine your company specializes in component libraries.
-You design system specifies support for three message variants: success, warning and error.
-In this example, we are working on our Vue integration.
-In the future, you might build React and Angular integration, too.
+To make this more clear, imagine your company specializes in design systems.
+You have some designers who probably use Figma or Sketch to design things like buttons and messages.

+They have decided to support for three message variants: success, warning and error.
+You are a front-end developer.
+In this example, you are working on the Vue integration - you will write Vue components that apply specific classes, which use the CSS you receive from the designers.

+In the future, you also need to build React and Angular components using the same CSS and guidelines.
 All three of the integrations could make use of the `validateVariant` function and test.
 It's the core business logic.

 This distinction is important.
-When we use Vue Test Utils methods (such as `mount()` and `classes()`) we are verifying that the UI layer is working correctly.
+When we use Vue Test Utils methods (such as `mount()` and `classes()`) we are verifying that the Vue UI layer is working correctly.
 The test for `validateVariant` is for our business logic.
+These differences are sometimes called *concerns*.
+One piece of code is concerned with the UI.
+The other is concerned with the business logic.

+Separating them is good.
+It makes your code easier to test and maintain.
 This concept is known as *separation of concerns*.
 We will revisit this throughout the book.

-If you want to know if something is part of the UI or business logic, ask yourself this: "if I switched to React, would I be able to re-use this test?".
+If you want to know if something is part of the UI or business logic, ask yourself this: "if I switched to React, would I be able to re-use this code and test?".

-In this case, you could absolutely reuse the validator test; this is tied to your business logic.
-The `classes()` test would have to be rewritten, because React and it's testing libraries that have a different API.
+In this case, you could reuse the validator and it's test when you write the React integration.
+The validator is concerned with the business logic, and doesn't know anything about the UI framework.
+Vue or React, we will only support three message variants: success, warning and error.
+The component and component test (where we assert using `classes()`) would have to be rewritten using a React component and React testing library.

 Ideally, you don't want your business logic to be coupled to your framework of choice; frameworks come and go, but it's unlikely the problems your business is solving will change significantly.